mongodb/mongodb-kubernetes/public/README.md

   * Username and Public API key.
 More information about the way to create them using Ops Manager UI can be found [here](https://docs.opsmanager.mongodb.com/current/tutorial/configure-public-api-access/#personal-api-keys-deprecated)

-Note that you must whitelist the IP range of your Kubernetes cluster so that the Operator could make API requests to Ops Manager
+Note: that you must whitelist the Pod IP range of your Kubernetes cluster so that the Operator could make API requests to Ops Manager.
+You can get the Pod IP range of your kubernetes cluster by executing the command: ```kubectl cluster-info dump | grep -m 1 cluster-cidr```

 This is documented in greater detail in our [installation guide](https://docs.opsmanager.mongodb.com/current/tutorial/install-k8s-operator)